Why U.S. Bancorp (USB)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $62.20, which is -$0.03 below the current price.
+The average price from analysts is $62.20, which is $1.67 above the current price.
 USB currently public float of 1.49B and currently shorts hold a 0.82% ratio of that float.
-Today, the average trading volume of USB was 7.63M shares.
+Today, the average trading volume of USB was 7.58M shares.

 USB’s Market Performance

-USB stocks went up by 1.70% for the week, with a monthly jump of 7.52% and a quarterly performance of 27.87%, while its annual performance rate touched 102.77%.
-The volatility ratio for the week stands at 2.48% while the volatility levels for the past 30 days are set at 1.96% for U.S. Bancorp.
-The simple moving average for the period of the last 20 days is 4.93% for USB stocks with a simple moving average of 35.52% for the last 200 days.
+USB stocks went down by -2.88% for the week, with a monthly jump of 5.57% and a quarterly performance of 17.07%, while its annual performance rate touched 83.48%.
+The volatility ratio for the week stands at 1.88% while the volatility levels for the past 30 days are set at 1.92% for U.S. Bancorp.
+The simple moving average for the period of the last 20 days is 0.32% for USB stocks with a simple moving average of 29.93% for the last 200 days.

 Analysts’ Opinion of USB